Cleaning & Organizing

 Exfoliate your skin

 Homemade skin treatments are a good way to monitor what you are putting on your body, especially if you have sensitive skin.
-Create a pasty mixture of organic coconut oil and your leftover coffee grounds for a natural exfoliant.
+Here’s how to make coffee scrub right in your kitchen.

 Shutterstock / mubus7